Water Licence Application

 - Consultations & Referrals

-Applications for change approvals may be referred to other provincial and federal regulatory agencies for comment during the adjudication process.
+Applications may be referred to other provincial and federal regulatory agencies for comment during the adjudication process.
 Consultation with First Nations, other water users, community groups or other parties may be required if existing rights could be affected by your application.

 A water manager from Ministry of Forests, Lands and Natural Resource Operations will decide whether to approve your application after weighing the information, and will inform you of the decision.